mbanerjeepalmer/maurice-fm/src/routes/finest-tv.md

 This will be the last Tour on free to air in the UK after 40 years.

 I don't think Eurosport and TNT, who have exclusive rights until 2030 in the UK, will be as fun.
 They take themselves seriously.
-The helicopter shots of chateaus are an afterthought.
+The helicopter shots of châteaus are an afterthought.
 It's thick with theatrics.
 I don't want to put that on in the background while chopping vegetables.

 The story of UK Tour de France broadcasting follows that of the wider media.
 From terrestrial Channel 4 and ITV, to Eurosport on satellite and now the £31 a month TNT.